 3. It is easy to detect any tuber that is going bad due to the fact that the yams are arranged in vertical lines and in rows.

-4. barn can be used to safeguard yam tubers from being eaten by the mammalian pests (e.g. rodents) and insect pests (e.g. yam beetle)
+4. Barn can be used to safeguard yam tubers from being eaten by mammalian pests (e.g. rodents) and insect pests (e.g. yam beetle)

 Disadvantages of the use of barn for storage purposes

-1. The use of barn method is laborious to construct
+1. The uses of barn method is laborious to construct

 uses of underground pit/trenches or boxes for storage purposes